dhh1128/codecraft.co/how-sutters-wrong-about-const-in-cpp-11.md

   - author: Daniel Hardman
     date: 2013-12-20 09:06:37
     comment: |
       Jam: That is an excellent and thought-provoking question.
 As I pondered your example, I began to realize how fuzzy the concept of object state truly is.
 I started to answer several times, but my responses left me unsatisfied because I realized I couldn't give a clear enough rule to decide.
-In a lot of cases, object state is easy to understand--but there are enough corner cases to give me pause.
+In a lot of cases, object state is easy to understand &mdash; but there are enough corner cases to give me pause.

       In some of my other posts, I've been talking about how I want to write a different programming language.
 One of the concepts I'd been playing around with is formalizing object state (basically, making it super easy to describe the state machine for each class, and the semantics that attach to it, such as "function X can only be called when I'm in state 1 or state 3").
 I hadn't spent a lot of time taking that idea from vague to crisp, but your comment makes me think I should ponder the issue a lot more carefully.
   - author: Always declare std::mutex as mutable in C++11? - ExceptionsHub